valda-z/funcapp-hackathon/Machine_Learning/README.md

-# Machine Learning - model consume with Function App (15min hack)
+# Machine Learning - model consume with Function App

 This experiment demonstrate how to create a Azure Machine Learning experiment, turn it to Predictive Web Service and consume via Function App in fast and easy way!